Design better, don’t code

 Focus on design instead

-One thing to keep in mind when you’re asked “should designers know how to code?”, or if you’ve been asked to improve your skills by learning to code (from an employer for example), is that first-and-foremost you’re a designer.
+One thing to keep in mind when you’re asked “should designers know how to code?” or, if you’ve been asked to improve your skills by learning to code (from an employer or manager for example), is that first-and-foremost you’re a designer.
 And being a designer requires an array of dynamic-skills that are in constant flux — especially with the rise of design-thinking at an organizational level.
-Your responsibilities as a designer are constantly changing and are being challenged depending on the problem you’re solving.
+Your responsibilities as a designer are continually changing and are being challenged depending on the problem you’re solving.
 The opportunities within these problems require a certain level of foresight to spot and skill to execute successfully.
 The constraints you embrace and the solutions you propose expand paradoxically — The more complex something is, the more simple it should be.
-Ask yourself if learning how to code would really benefit you as a designer, or are there 10 other things you should focus on instead.
+Ask yourself if learning how to code would really benefit you as a designer, or are there ten other things you should focus on instead.